Cray-HPE/csm-hotfixes/casmrel-785-Unbound-warm-Config-Reload/README.md

 # CRAY-DNS-UNBOUND - Warm Reload Hotfix

-This hotfix for cray-dns-unbound that enables warm reloaded DNS records and configurations.
-The warm reload feature will remove the requirement of restarting cray-dns-unbound pods to update DNS records and/or configurations changes.
+This cray-dns-unbound hotfix enables warm reloading of DNS records and configuration files.
+Warm reload removes the requirement of restarting cray-dns-unbound pods to update DNS records and/or configurations changes.

 ## prerequisites:
 - Shasta 1.4 or newer
-- Kubernetes admin access
+- Kubernetes administrative access
 - Cray CLI access

 ## Changelog: